Aaradana06/Aaradana06/README.md

 ## 👩‍💻 About Me

-- 🛡️ I love exploring new security tools and keeping up with the latest in infosec.
+- 💻 Passionate about front-end & full-stack web development

-- 📝 Sharing knowledge through write-ups and community contributions.
+- 🌐 Skilled in HTML, CSS, JavaScript

-- 🤝 Open to collaborating on open source security and blockchain projects.
+- ⚡ Focused on creating fast and responsive web apps

-- 🌍 Advocate for privacy, ethical hacking, and responsible disclosure.
+- 🎯 Interested in UI/UX design and web performance

-- ⚡ Fun fact: I enjoy CTFs (Capture The Flag) and solving security challenges!
+- 🤝 Open to collaboration and contributing to open-source